tekknolagi/tekknolagi.github.com/_posts/2024-09-11-whats-in-an-egraph.md

 In this post, I'm going to take you on a bit of a meandering walk.
-We'll start from an alternative to find-and-replace called *union-find* and then incrementally add features until we accidentally have built an another data strucutre called an *e-graph*.
+We'll start from an alternative to find-and-replace called *union-find* and then incrementally add features until we accidentally have built another data strucutre called an *e-graph*.
 Hopefully it removes some of the mystery.

 ## Union-find